Anne Lewis

 Social action Human rights labor environmental justice Cultural democracy

-A new film by documentary filmmaker Anne Lewis and Laura Varela.
+a film by Anne Lewis and Laura Varela.

 A split screen jazz and liberation film based on the words of “Un Trip through the Mind Jail” by raúlrsalinas, written in 1969 in Leavenworth Federal Penitentiary.
-The poem expresses lived experience in La Loma (east Austin).
-The short explores contemporary issues: imprisonment in the jail machine, community destruction and gentrification, the overwhelming force of cultural memory in sanity and salvation, the need for societal transformation.
+The 25 minute short explores imprisonment, community destruction and gentrification, the overwhelming force of cultural memory, and the need for societal transformation.

 Emma Tenayuca and the 1938 San Antonio Pecan Shellers Strike